drupal-pattern-lab/bem-twig-extension/README.md

 # bem-twig-extension
-Twig function that inserts static classes into Pattern Lab but adds them to the Attributes object in Drupal
+Twig function that inserts static classes into Pattern Lab and adds them to the Attributes object in Drupal

 ## Requirements